Frequently Asked Questions

 Have fun – but be safe.
 Remember all entries must read and abide by the Carnival Rules!

 How are Entries judged?

-The Carnival Committee appoints up to twelve independent judges, all from outside the parish of St Agnes.
+The Carnival Committee appoints independent judges, some from outside the parish of St Agnes.

 The judges will be fully briefed and will award prizes as set out on the entry form.
-Please note: No entry can win more than one prize.
+Please note: No entry can win more than one prize, except Best in Carnival.

 All categories will be judged on the assembly field starting at 6pm and along the procession route.

 Judges will looking for qualities such as: presentation & general effect, originality, topicality and inventiveness.

 Can we stop on route and perform a Routine or Display?

 Yes – But Mind the Gap!
 Please remember that when you stop, the whole procession behind you, including the Bands, has to stop too.
 So keep your routines short & snappy, stop only in the designated areas and do your best to close up the gap.